Atenls/Atenls.github.io/docs/pages/attr.md

     $MD_a^1 = MD_a \cdot (1 - MaR_b\%)$

 Melee Damage and Arrow Damage are subject to Hit Chance, Critical Strike Chance, and Armor Penetration.<br>
-All types of damage are subject to Attribute Enhancement and Life Steal.<br>
+All types of damage are subject to Element Enhancement and Life Steal.<br>
 Magic Damage is subject to Magic Penetration.<br>
 In the following, the symbol $\small D$ (without specification) generally refers to any of the three damage types.